I hit the deck; a door slams shut,

 when she had to pass the time.

-She watches me, I feel her eyes,
+She watches me, I feel her eyes—

 does she think of me a thief?

-But knowing that she's smiling
+But seeing that she's smiling

 fills my heart with such relief.